Encyclopedia

 Thotobolosaurus

-“`html Thotobolosaurus Thotobolosaurus (THOH-toh-boh-loh-SAWR-us; “Thotobolo lizard”) is a genus of basal sauropodomorph dinosaur that lived during the Late Triassic to Early Jurassic period, approximately 208 to 200 million years ago.
+Thotobolosaurus Thotobolosaurus (THOH-toh-boh-loh-SAWR-us; “Thotobolo lizard”) is a genus of basal sauropodomorph dinosaur that lived during the Late Triassic to Early Jurassic period, approximately 208 to 200 million years ago.
 Its fossils were discovered in what is now Lesotho, a country in Southern Africa.
-The name Thotobolosaurus comes from the Thotobolo fossil site where its
+The name Thotobolosaurus comes from the Thotobolo fossil site where its bones

 Thotobolosaurus Read Post »